mandykoh/autocrop/README.md

 `autocrop` is an automatic image cropping implementation in Go.

 `autocrop` uses an energy-based approach to determine regions of visual interest at which to stop cropping.
+Cropping is alpha channel aware and supports images with translucency.

 See the [API documentation](https://godoc.org/github.com/mandykoh/autocrop) for more details.